-The penalties outlined in this subsection apply to Section I: Ethics:
+The penalties outlined in this subsection apply to Section 11-1.
+I: Ethics:

-1. State Penalties

-- a.
-A person who intentionally violates any provision of Section I.C or I.E of this Ordinance may be punished by a term of incarceration in a penal institution other than a penitentiary for a period of not more than 364 days, and/or may be fined in an amount not to exceed \$2,500.00. - b.
-A person who intentionally violates any provision of Section I.C or I.E of this Ordinance is subject to a fine in the amount of not less than \$1,001.00 and not more than \$5,000.00. - c.
-A person who intentionally makes a false report alleging a violation of Section I.B-C or I.D-E of this Ordinance may be punished by a term of incarceration in a penal institution other than a penitentiary for a period of not more than 364 days, and/or may be fined in an amount not to exceed \$2,500.00.
+- 1. State Penalties. - a.
+A person who intentionally violates any provision of Articles 2Section I.C or 4I.E of this Ordinance may be punished by a term of incarceration in a penal institution other than a penitentiary for a period of not more than 364 days, and/or may be fined in an amount not to exceed \$2,500.00. - b.
+A person who intentionally violates any provision of Articles 2Section I.C or 4I.E of this Ordinance is subject to a fine in the amount of not less than \$1,001.00 and not more than \$5,000.00. - c.
+A person who intentionally makes a false report alleging a violation of Articles 2Section

-2. Administrative Penalties

-- In addition to any other penalty that may be applicable, whether criminal or civil, an appointed officer or employee who intentionally violates any provision of this Ordinancethe Ethics Section of this code, may be subject to removal from office, discipline, or discharge by the County. - b.
-A violation of this Ordinancee Ethics Section of this code by a department head or a supervisor shall be submitted to the County Administrator who may administer disciplinary action up to and including termination.
+I.C or 4I.E of this Ordinance may be punished by a term of incarceration in a penal institution other than a penitentiary for a period of not more than 364 days, and/or may be fined in an amount not to exceed \$2,500.00. - 2.
+Section 11-2.
+Administrative Penalties: - a.
+In addition to any other penalty that may be applicable, whether criminal or civil, an appointed officer or employee who intentionally violates any provision of the Ethics Section of this Ordinancecode, may be subject to removal from office, discipline, or discharge by the County. - b.
+A violation of the Ethics Section of this Ordinancecode by a department head or a supervisor shall be submitted to the County Administrator who may administer disciplinary action up to and including termination.
 The County Administrator shall inform the Committee of any substantiated violation and disciplinary action taken within a reasonable time. - c.
-Any Board Member who violates any provision of this Ordinancee Ethics Section of this code may be subject to: - i.
-Public censure, written by the Chair of the Ethics & Oversight Committee and subject to review by the Committee. - ii.-Loss of seniority seating without seat trading privileges - iii.ii.
-Loss of committee assignment
+Any Board Member who violates any provision of the Ethics Section of this Ordinancecode may be subject to censure by the County Board.